AI-sandbox/FSL-Net/README.md

 **FSL-Net** (Feature Shift Localization Network) detects **feature-level shifts** between a **clean reference** dataset and a **potentially corrupted query** dataset.
 It compares **statistical descriptors** and **learned functionals** to estimate the **shift probability** for each feature.

 FSL-Net is **fast**, **scalable**, and **fully pre-trained** — no fine-tuning required.
-It is applicable to any reference and query under the assumption that they

-invariant to sample order and approximately equivariant to feature order.
+It is applicable to datasets with varying numbers of samples and features, and it generalizes to unseen datasets and shift types during training.
 It matches or outperforms [DataFix](https://github.com/AI-sandbox/DataFix) in feature shift localization accuracy while offering significantly better time efficiency on large and high-dimensional datasets.

 <p align="center">
   <img src="./images/architecture.png" alt="FSL-Net Architecture" width="700"/>